aadilbanaras1844/node-challenge-wakecap/README.md

     * timezone => +04:00 , -03:20 ( format )
     * starting & ending time => 09:00 , 16:00,   ( format , no am or pm )
     * late threshold => number which will indicactes minutes
+    * Every site will have its own email, on which report will be send

 - For Worker Location